Common Causes of Truck Accidents

 - Large trucks make up a small percentage of the vehicles on the road but are involved in a significantly larger percentage of crashes.

-- There is no such thing as a minor “fender-bender” when your vehicle is struck by an 80,000 pound commercial truck.
-The extent of injury and property damage is often proportional to the size of these large trucks.
+- There is no such thing as a minor “fender-bender” when your vehicle is struck by an 80,000-pound commercial truck.
+The extent of injury and property damage is often proportional to the large size of these vehicles.

 - People whose vehicles or property are struck by large trucks are 4-5 times more likely to be injured or killed in the accident than the driver of the truck.